 The Tubes formed in San Francisco almost 40 years ago, and return to the area to play at Yoshi's SF location on December 6.
 The stage there is pretty diminuitive, but we're still sure the group will find ways to take command of it.

-Back in the seventies and eighties, The Tubes grabbed headlines with its risqué live shows, which incorporated elements of surprise ranging from light S&M activity to acrobats executive serious flying maneuvers.
+Back in the '70s and '80s, The Tubes grabbed headlines with its risqué live shows, which incorporated elements of surprise ranging from light S&M activity to acrobats executive serious flying maneuvers.
 The band was also known to skewer pop culture and critique mass consumerism, all while keeping their rocking guitar chords intact.